 “Litigating for Liberty: enslaved Morisco children in sixteenth-century Valladolid,” Renaissance Quarterly 70, no.4 (Winter 2017): 1282-1320.

-“In Defense of Community: Morisca Women in Sixteenth-Century Valladolid,” in Women and Community in medieval and early modern Iberia, eds.
-Michelle Armstrong-Partida, Alexandra Guerson, and Dana Wessell Lightfoot, University of Nebraska Press, forthcoming 2020.
+“In Defense of Community: Morisca Women in Sixteenth-Century Valladolid,” p.151–173 in Women and Community in Medieval and Early Modern Iberia, eds.
+Michelle Armstrong-Partida, Alexandra Guerson, and Dana Wessell Lightfoot, University of Nebraska Press, 2020.

 Review of Mercedes Garcia-Arenal & Fernando Rodriguez Mediano, Un Oriente español.
 Los moriscos y el Sacromonte en tiempos de Contrarreforma (2010), Mélanges de la Casa de Velázquez, Nouvelle série, 44 (1), 2014.

-“Untying the Knot,” a review of A History of Marriage by Elizabeth Abbott (2010), Literary Review of Canada Online.
+“Untying the Knot,” a review of Elizabeth Abbott, A History of Marriage (Penguin, 2010), Literary Review of Canada Online (June 2010).